Will Perry

 Will is regularly instructed by commercial clients, regulators, and other public bodies in a wide range of contexts, including standalone, follow-on and class action competition law claims, regulatory appeals, regulatory enforcement and investigations, mergers, public law cases with an economic angle, and in an advisory capacity.

-• Gutmann v Apple: acting for the proposed class representative in abuse of dominance collective proceedings on behalf of millions of iPhone users (With Anneli Howard KC and Stefan Kuppen).
-Press coverage here.
+• Gutmann v Apple: abuse of dominance collective proceedings on behalf of iPhone users arising out of ‘batterygate’.

 • Trucks: instructed on a confidential basis for claimants in the Trucks damages litigation.

-• CMA’s leasehold homes investigation: acted for a party to the CMA’s consumer protection investigation (with Anneli Howard KC).
+• CMA’s leasehold homes investigation: acting for a party to the CMA’s consumer protection investigation.

-• Energy price control appeals: acted for Ofgem in in its largely successful defence of multiple CMA appeals brought by energy companies concerning the gas and electricity prices recoverable from consumers between 2021 and 2026 (with Daniel Beard KC, Gerry Facenna KC and others).
+• Energy price control appeals: multiple CMA appeals brought by energy companies concerning the gas and electricity prices recoverable from consumers between 2021 and 2026.

-• Premier League TV rights Exclusion Order (SI 2021/1148): advised DCMS on the English Premier League’s roll-over of its existing television broadcasting rights contracts.
+• Premier League TV rights Exclusion Order: advised DCMS on the English Premier League’s roll-over of its existing television broadcasting rights contracts.

 • Public interest mergers: advised DCMS on reforms to the media mergers regime and the regime’s interaction with the National Security and Investment Act 2021.

-Will is the co-author (with Brendan McGurk and Antonia Fitzpatrick) of the competition law chapter of the most recent edition of the ‘Blockchain Legal & Regulatory Guidance’ produced by Tech London Advocates and the Law Society.
+Will is the co-author (with Brendan McGurk and Antonia Fitzpatrick) of the competition law chapter of the ‘Blockchain Legal & Regulatory Guidance’ produced by the Law Society and Tech London Advocates.

 Cases